flukeflukeeeeee/flukeflukeeeeee/fluke.md

  Look at screen command will auto generate when we click record and interaction with website,we can modify command or delete step by step
 * Check add account for create IG Analytics
 * Check UI of IG Analytic Account
+This case we need to add screenshot command for capture screen
 * Check edit Analytic Account
-* Check delete Analytic Account
+* Check delete Analytic Account we can execute all test cases by click P.All button